arvigeus/AZ-204/Cheatsheet.md

     [--resource-group] `az account list-locations` or `az configure --defaults location=$location` or attempt to resolve the resource group by storage account name (only if globally unique)
     ...
 ```

+(You can't change a storage account to a different type after it's created)

 ### [Azure Storage Redundancy](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy)